cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 ## Examples

-The following pages provide basic examples of both batch and real-time data syncs.
+The following pages show basic examples of both batch and real-time data syncs.
 Use these examples as a reference point for learning more about Cinchy data syncs.

 - [Batch Data Sync Example](batch-data-sync-example.md)
 - [Real-Time Data Sync Example](real-time-sync-example.md)